On this page you will find important information about:

 Candidates sitting a computer based exam must use the login instructions provided by the invigilator.

-Cheating in an exam and other assessed word is considered to be a very serious offence.
+Cheating in an exam and other assessed work is considered to be a very serious offence.
 This includes copying and using plagiarised material in exams, project essays, and dissertations.
 The penalties which may be imposed by the University Discipline Committee if an allegation of cheating is admitted or proven are sever and include the following:

 - Annulment of all assessment results (including exams and projects) from the diet in which the incident of cheating occurred